 Let me relate the story.

-It was just 9 in the evening as I made myself to the Sunway toll booth – to my surprise, it was jam packed and so was the lanes towards Puchong.
+It was just 9 in the evening as I made myself to the Sunway toll booth – to my surprise, it was jam-packed and so was the lanes towards Puchong.
 In fact, it was so jammed that I thought Litrak would have extended their contra traffic for just another couple of hours but that it did not happen.
-So, I crawled along the traffic and somehow managed to reach the overhead lane leading towards Puchong Jaya.
+So, I crawled along with the traffic and somehow managed to reach the overhead lane leading towards Puchong Jaya.

 From afar, I heard a siren.
 Immediately I slowed down (actually there was nothing much to slow down, the traffic was already crawling), put my indicators and make the necessary space for the siren walling vehicle to pass over.
-It was a fire engine and despite the traffic jam, it was a heartening to note that most of the drivers moved over and made space for the fire engine to pass.
+It was a fire engine and despite the traffic jam, it was heartening to note that most of the drivers moved over and made space for the fire engine to pass.
 But then, what happened next caught me (and I sure many drivers) by surprise.

 Just behind the fire engine, an equally speeding, huge Litrak truck passes by, trying to zip in and out of the traffic jam as if it was trying to mate with the fire engine.
 That truck almost hit my car in its attempt to keep up with the speeding fire engine.
 Thankfully we managed to move our cars in time for this giant “bully” to pass us without hitting us.

 I am pretty sure that there would have been near-misses as this Litrak truck cutting in and out of traffic.
-There was no siren, no warning whatsoever to tell the drivers that there is another vehicle rushing right behind the fire engine.
+There was no siren, thus no warning whatsoever to tell the drivers that there is another vehicle rushing right behind the fire engine.

 The importance of secondary support given to emergency vehicles should not be disregarded lightly because it can mean a matter of life or death but sufficient notice (by means of blaring siren or bright colour) must be given to the highway users so that 1.
 Other road users are aware of the vehicle and 2.
 Right of way can be given without any delays.

-Ploughing a white, no siren whatsoever heavy truck in the middle of traffic jam is not the way.
+Ploughing a white, no siren whatsoever heavy truck in the middle of the traffic jam is not the way.